kourtneyhuget/scheduler/README.md

 ## Description

 Scheduler is a single-page application built with React.
-PostgreSQL
+PostgreSQL is used as the database.
+Jest, Cypress and Storybook were all used throughout the development process.

 ## Screenshots